-While NBI is working to achieve net-zero energy buildings—those that meet all power needs through renewable resources—we recognize that they are not easily attainable today.
-The good news is that buildings with significantly better performance than current standards are possible.
 NBI’s current efforts are working to provide the policy and program direction and promote design practices and technologies that will result in buildings that are better for people and the environment.
-Read our 2012 Annual Report or subscribe to one of our newsletters, sent by email, to find out more about our work.
+Read our 2015 Progress Report and subscribe to one of our newsletters, to find out more about our work.

-Throughout its history, starting in 1997, NBI has become a trusted and independent resource providing guidance and project management services to energy efficiency advocates and commercial building professionals.
-Among its funders and project partners are the Energy Foundation, U.S. Green Building Council, American Institute of Architects, U.S. Department of Energy, Environmental Protection Agency, and leading electric utilities and public benefits administrators.
+Throughout its history NBI has become a trusted and independent resource providing guidance and project management services to energy efficiency advocates and commercial building professionals.
+Among its funders and project partners are the Energy Foundation, U.S. Green Building Council, American Institute of Architects, and leading electric utilities and public benefits administrators.

 NBI’s Board of Directors is a virtual Who’s Who among the energy efficiency and green building fields.
-Natural Resources Defense Council, American Council for an Energy-Efficient Economy, National Grid, Southern California Edison, the U.S. Green Building Council, and the California Energy Commission are some of the organizations represented on our Board.
+Natural Resources Defense Council, American Council for an Energy-Efficient Economy, National Grid, the U.S. Green Building Council and Pacific Gas and Electric Company are just some of the organizations represented on our Board.

 Learn more and share this information with this factsheet about NBI.